The Manacles: Shipwrecks

 In 1885 Trinity House was petitioned for a lightship to be moored near the rocks.
 Over the previous ten years, sixteen vessels, with 693 crew and passengers had been wrecked and the value of the ships and their cargoes was estimated to be about £100,000.
+The Trinity House board decided, in May 1890, that they did not see any necessity for either the siting of a lightship, or building a lighthouse.